 Amoy Street might be an area well known for cafes and upscale eateries, but WANTON Seng’s Noodle Bar fits right in with its bold, modern take on the humble wonton mee.

-Dishes at WANTON Seng’s Noodle Bar comes with free-flow broth and pork lard.
-For that added texture, be generous on yourself when it comes to these little nuggets of pork fats.
+Dishes here come with free-flow broth and pork lard.
+For that added texture, be generous to yourself when it comes to these little nuggets of pork fats.
 I’m pretty sure they will add a lot more flavour and character to your noodles!

 Built to bring the taste of authentic Xinjiang—the largest Muslim province in China— cuisine to diners in Singapore, Restaurant Aisyah is a modern Muslim Chinese eatery situated adjacent to Thian Hock Keng Temple.

-While waiting for your mains to arrive, the Meat Dumplings in Spicy Sauce (S$12.80) makes for an excellent appetiser to kick start your meal over idle chatters.
+While waiting for your mains to arrive, the Chicken Dumpling with Spicy Sauce (S$15.80) makes for an excellent appetiser to kick start your meal over idle chatters.
 Freshly made daily, these dumplings are not only generously filled, they are also drenched in a fiery chilli oil that is numbingly spicy yet amazingly fragrant.

-Restaurant Aisyah’s pièce de résistance has to be their Braised Mutton Noodles (S$10.80/S$13.80).
+Restaurant Aisyah’s pièce de résistance has to be their Braised Mutton Noodle (S$16.80).
 Here, the broth carries a woody earthiness that is heaven-sent to those who love a healthy dose of subtle pungency.
-Crowning the top of the springy noodles are chunks of mutton chops that peels off the bone with ease.
+Crowning the top of the springy noodles are chunks of mutton chops that peel off the bone with ease.
 A lovingly tender bite that will surely leave you wanting more.

 As an 80s baby, I love my dose of classic 80s/ 90s pop and rock anthems, and a place that has a stellar playlist on loop is Royz et Vous.